 Alaska Hwy Stone Sheep Photo SimonSees.com

-Fort Nelson is located on the Alaska Highway in British Columbia’s Northern BC region and was the original mile 0 for the Alaska Highway.
+Fort Nelson is located on the Alaska Highway in British Columbia’s Northern BC region and was the original Mile 0 for the Alaska Highway.
 Contrary to popular belief, the construction for the Highway began here.
 This was because there was already a road connecting it to Fort St John.
 Just like Dawson Creek, this area was originally a small farming community.
 This was before the hurried construction of the Alaska Highway transformed it into a boom town.
 The region has a rich heritage that can be explored at the Fort Nelson Heritage Museum.

-The community of Tetsa River within a few kilometers of Fort Nelson.
-This neighbourhood is part of the boreal climate zones.
+The community of Tetsa River is within a few kilometers of Fort Nelson and is part of the boreal climate zones.
 Annual average temperature is -0.8°C. The warmest month is July, with an average temperature of 13.5°C, and the coldest is January, -15.9°C. Further up the road at 240 km (150 mi) from Fort Nelson is Muncho Lake a popular fishing and boating area.

 Fort Nelson is located in the northeast corner of British Columbia at Mile 300 (km 483) on the Alaska Highway 97.
 The largest town between Fort St. John and the Yukon Territory border, Fort Nelson is an entryway to the northernmost reaches of the Northern Rocky Mountains.
 Fort Nelson is located 892 km (554 mi) north of Prince George on Highway 97 and 379 km (236 mi) north of Fort St. John.

 Located at Mile 300 on the historic Alaska Highway, Fort Nelson is a popular stopover for travellers heading north to the Yukon and Alaska.